 Here the keywell can be seen with the finely-painted decorations on the front surface of the nameboard, and this almost certainly dates to the 1786 ravalement by Barberini and Hoffmann.
-Just visible are the decorations on the insides of the keywell which are in a totally different style from any of the paintings on the rest of the instrument carried out in the historical period.
+Just visible are the decorations on the insides of the keywell which are in a totally different style from any of the paintings on the rest of the instrument.
 These are competently carried out on the one hand, but they do not even take into account the eventual presence of the keyboards and keyblocks and these could not, for this reason alone, have been painted in the eighteenth century since any experienced eighteenth-century decorator would have known that they would have to paint only in the area not obscured by the keyblocks.

 A part of the original vernis martin decoration can be seen in the foreground on the lower part of the front edge of the case in the large photograph above.
 The extension to this is painted on the front flap and is visible when the front flap is in place and the keywell is closed.

 The keywell decorations have not been cleaned nor restored in any way.
 However, as can be seen here, the keywell decorations are in a good condition and is, thankfully, not discoloured with the thick layer of varnish used elsewhere on the instrument.
 There is therefore no reason either to clean it, nor to remove it, nor to restore it.

 Return to the section on ethical problems encountered in the restoration of the Franco-Flemish harpsichord